Social Outreach & Enabling Centre

 - Professional development

-Students have developed professional skills to meet the demands of the role and of the organisation.
+Students have developed professional skills to meet the demands of the role and of the organization.

 - Better networking